polterguy/sephia-five/README.md

 5. Put the unzipped _"micro"_, _"sephia-five"_ and _"system42"_ folders into the _"p5.webapp"_ folder inside of your Phosphorus Five folder.
 Make sure you rename the _"system42-xx-yy"_ folder to be named **only** _"system42"_.
 6. [Download MySQL](https://dev.mysql.com/downloads/) -You will probably want to download also the MySQL Workbench, in addition to the core database.
 7. Create a database in MySQL, name it e.g. _"sephia"_.
-8. Modify the connection string in the _"web.config"_ file, inside of the Phosphorus Five folder called _"p5.webapp"_ to point to your MySQL database.
+8. Modify and uncomment the connection string in the _"web.config"_ file, inside of the Phosphorus Five folder called _"p5.webapp"_ to point to your MySQL database.
+It is important that the name of your connection string is _"sephia"_.
 9. Make sure you have GnuPG installed on your system.
 On Mac OS, this can be accomplished by installing _"GPG Keychain"_.
 10. Open up the _"p5.sln"_ file in either Visual Studio, Xamarin, or Mono Develop, and start your debugger.